 NPS can be used as a KPI (Key Performance Indicator) for growth because brand loyalty is essential for generating sustainable development.
 Reichfeld's analysis found that companies with a sounder ratio of Promoters to Detractors grew more quickly than their competitors when they maintained an NPS within an overall 50-80.

 Why NPS is important*

-Promoters account for 80 per cent of referrals in most businesses.
+- Promoters account for 80 per cent of referrals in most businesses.

-Detractors account for 80 per cent of negative word-of-mouth.
+- Detractors account for 80 per cent of negative word-of-mouth.

-On average, an industry's NPS leader outgrew its competitors by a factor greater than two times.
+- On average, an industry's NPS leader outgrew its competitors by a factor greater than two times.

-In any case, the NPS is straightforward, and it allows you to benchmark your company's resultsagainst others in your industry.
+Although NPS has pros and cons, research studies show that NPS also correlates with business growth.
+In any case, the NPS is straightforward, allowing you to benchmark your company's results against others in your industry.